 Conclusion

-We have set up a scenario with a rod moving vertically downward in a special frame A. In this frame we also considered a horizontally moving plate, with a slot, along a zero y-level.
-The timing was such that the rod’s left end would meet the slot’s left end when at it reaches yA = 0.
+We have set up a scenario with a rod moving vertically downward in a special reference frame A. In this frame we also considered a horizontally moving plate, with a slot, along a zero y-level.
+The timing was such that the rod’s left end would meet the slot’s left end when it reaches yA = 0.
 Rod and slot have the same proper length.
 Therefore, due to the length contraction effect, we expect a collision of the rod’s right outer part with the plate.

 In the next post